MrKapil/MrKapil/README.md

 - 👋 Hi, I’m @MrKapil
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning computer engineering
-- 💞️ I’m looking to collaborate on internship programs
+- 💞️ I’m looking to collaborate with Organization to Start My carrer in IT sector
 - 📫 How to reach me ...

 <!---